opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aws-lambda.md

 # AWS Lambda integration for Data Prepper

-This document provides the configuration details and usage instructions for integrating AWS Lambda with Data Prepper, both as a processor and as a sink.
+The AWS Lambda integration allows developers to use serverless computing capabilities within their Data Prepper pipelines for flexible event processing and data routing.

 ----------------------------------------------------------------------------------------
 ## AWS Lambda Processor